-A bladder injury often occurs when the pelvis is injured, as in a high-speed motor vehicle collision or a fall.
-Penetrating wounds, usually from gunshots, also can injure the bladder.
+A bladder injury often occurs when the pelvis is injured, as in a high-speed motor vehicle crash or a fall.
+Penetrating wounds, usually resulting from gunshots, can rarely injure the bladder.
 In addition, a bladder injury may occur unintentionally during surgery involving the pelvis or lower abdomen (such as removal of the uterus [hysterectomy], cesarean delivery, or removal of the colon [colectomy]).

 If bladder injuries are not promptly treated, complications, such as frequent and urgent urination, uncontrollable loss of urine (urinary incontinence), persistent bleeding in the urine (hematuria), an abnormal opening between the bladder and the skin or an internal organ (fistula), leakage of urine from the urinary tract into surrounding tissues, and infection, may develop.

 Symptoms and Diagnosis

 The most common symptoms of a bladder injury are blood in the urine, difficulty in urinating, and pain in the pelvis and lower abdomen.
 If the lowermost portion of the bladder (where the muscle that helps to control urination is located) has been injured, the person may experience frequent urination or urinary incontinence.

 The diagnosis of a bladder injury is best established by cystography, a procedure in which a radiopaque dye (contrast agent), which is visible on x-rays, is injected into the bladder and computed tomography (CT) or x-rays are used to look for leakage.
 Bladder injuries that occur during a surgical procedure are usually recognized promptly and imaging tests are not needed.